Vimal-git/CPP-Obtacle-Detection-with-LIDAR/README.md

-The project files uploaded here were submitted by Vimal kumar V as part of the Sensor Fusion Nanodegree at Udacity (completed on 23-10-2019).
+The files provided here were developed from the base codes provided from the the Sensor Fusion Nanodegree of Udacity.This should be clearly acknowledged if the code provided here reused.

-The files provided here should only be used in accordance with the rules and regulations stipulated by Udacity for the project files of its Nanodegree programs.